INTRODUCTION TO THE 2016-2017

 Dear Prospective Applicant:

 Next year we will accept three or four half-time pre-doctoral interns.
 The minimum requirement is 840 hours spread out over 46 weeks.
 There are three weeks of vacation that are not included in the 46 weeks.
 I know some schools require 1000 hours.
 We can adjust your hours to accommodate those schools.
 In the past, we have been able to award an honorarium to each intern.
-All honorariums will be dependent upon College budget approval.
+All honorariums will be dependent upon College budget approval, but we anticipate the amount to be $3,600.

 Pasadena City College is in the midst of its second $100 million, ten-year master plan.
 The Psychological Services Program, along with our internship, has grown over the years and is a stable and well-regarded component of the College.
 We don’t believe this will change in the future, and, in fact, may be expanding.

 We know that the selection of an internship is crucial in the professional development of a psychologist.
 It is an equally crucial decision for the internship program.
 To facilitate a good match of interests, opportunities, and needs, we ask that you familiarize yourself with our internship and Psychological Services.